 August proved an extremely busy period for FIFA’s development programmes, which is set to continue over the coming months.
 St. Vincent and the Grenadines, Suriname, Solomon Islands and Papua New Guinea all enjoyed girls festivals, while there were Live Your Goals events in Canada – coinciding with the U-20 Women’s World Cup - Wales, Costa Rica, Armenia, Estonia, Japan, Republic of Ireland and, over the weekend, Curacao and Panama.

-19,123 – A record NWSL crowd turned out to see Portland Thorns host Houston Dash in another sign of the league’s ongoing growth in just its second season.
+The stat 19,123 – A record NWSL crowd turned out to see Portland Thorns host Houston Dash in another sign of the league’s ongoing growth in just its second season.

-“We have a talented group of players, a group that want to play for the team and each other.
-We will continue and build on this momentum.”
-England coach Mark Sampson following his team’s successful Canada 2015 qualifying campaign.
+The quote *“We have a talented group of players, a group that want to play for the team and each other.
+We will continue and build on this momentum.” *England coach Mark Sampson following his team’s successful Canada 2015 qualifying campaign.